Jovan Pešić: Early life and work

-Pešić fought as a volunteer in the Serbian Chetnik Organization from its earliest beginning in 1903 until the Young Turk Revolution when the leaders of the Ottoman Millet in 1908 made demands on Turkish leadership to improve the status of her Christian population there.
+Pešić fought as a volunteer in the Serbian Chetnik Organization from its earliest beginning with the earliest battles in 1903, the Battle of Guglin in 1905 and many others until the Young Turk Revolution when the leaders of the Ottoman Millet in 1908 made demands on Turkish leadership to improve the status of her Christian population there.
 After, he went to Rome to study, and in 1914 he returned home to join the Serbian army in defense of Serbia.
 Later, he joined Serbian army's retreat through Albania and then left Salonika for Odessa, where he joined the First Serbian Volunteer Division as a soldier and war painter.
 During the final months of the war, he worked as a war photographer and was decorated with the Albanian Commemorative Medal.
 He became a member of Lada, the first Serbian art organization and one supportive of diverse artistic innovations of all kinds.

 After the War

 In the art of sculpture, he performed several realistic portraitures of famous historical figures, including poet Vojislav Ilić in 1903.
 Since he spent most of his life in semi-seclusion and without sufficient orders for sculpting work, he was forced to devote himself to draw caricatures, which he published in various newspapers and comic books.
 At one time he was employed as a draftsman at the Ministry of Construction.
 His interest in political and social problems was very skillfully transferred to the level of the brutish satire, he reacted against various social distortions, snobbery, and communion.